Modular session types for objects: Related Work

-\citeN{BierhoffAldrich:lightweightobject} also work on a typestates approach in an object-oriented language, defining a sound modular automated static protocol-checking setting.
+Bierhoff and Aldrich~\citeN{BierhoffAldrich:lightweightobject} also work on a typestate approach in an object-oriented language, defining a sound modular automated static protocol-checking setting.
 They define a state and method refinement relation achieving a behavioural subtyping relation.
 The work is extended with access permissions, that combine typestate with aliasing information about objects~\cite{BierhoffAldrich:aliasedobjects}, and with concurrency, via the atomic block synchronization primitive used in transactional memory systems~\cite{Beckman.etal:atomicblockstypestates}.
-Like us, they allow the typestate to depend on the result of a method call. \emph{Plural} is a prototype tool that embodies their approach, providing automated static analysis in a concurrent object-oriented language~\cite{BierhoffAldrich:plural}.
+Like us, they allow the typestate to depend on the result of a method call. \emph{Plural} is a prototype language implementation that embodies this approach, providing automated static analysis in a concurrent object-oriented language~\cite{BierhoffAldrich:plural}.
 To evaluate their approach they annotated and verified several standard Java APIs~\cite{Bierhoff.etal:praticalapichecking}.

-\citeN{MilitaoFetal:aliasing-control} develop a new aliasing control mechanism, finer and more expressive than previous proposals, based on defining object views according to specific access constraints.
+Milit\~ao et al.~\citeN{MilitaoFetal:aliasing-control} develop a new aliasing control mechanism, finer and more expressive than previous proposals, based on defining object views according to specific access constraints.
 The discipline is implemented in a type system combining views and a typestate approach, checking user defined aliasing patterns.

-Finally, \emph{Sing\#}~\cite{FahndrichM:lansfr} is an extension of C\# which has been used to implement Singularity, an operating system based on message-passing.
-It incorporates session types to specify protocols for communication channels, and introduces typestate-like \emph{contracts} The published paper~\cite{FahndrichM:lansfr} does not discuss the relationship between channel contracts and non-uniform objects or typestates, and does not define a formal language.
+\emph{Sing\#}~\cite{FahndrichM:lansfr} is an extension of C\# which has been used to implement Singularity, an operating system based on message-passing.
+It incorporates session types to specify protocols for communication channels, and introduces typestate-like \emph{contracts}.
+Bono et al.~\cite{BonoV:typcmp} have formalised a core calculus based on \emph{Sing\#} and proved type safety.
 A technical point is that \emph{Sing\#} uses a single construct $\mathsf{switch~receive}$ to combine receiving an enumeration value and doing a case-analysis, whereas our system allows a $\switchterm$ on an enumeration value to be separated from the method call that produces it.